Have you considered getting dermal fillers? Here's a quick glimpse into the world of dermal fillers.

 - Excessive swelling

-- Bruising around injection sites
+- Bruising around the injection sites